-- (2) Every collective agreement is subject to this Act and the regulations and, where there is a conflict between the agreement and this Act or between the agreement and the regulations, this Act and the regulations prevail. - 94 No action lies or shall be instituted against the Minister, Her Majesty in right of the Province, an employee of the Department of Justice, the Complaints Commissioner, the Review Board or a member of the Review Board for any act done in good faith in the execution or intended execution of duty or for any alleged neglect or default in the execution in good faith of that duty. - 95 For greater certainty, a police officer who investigates a matter and who on reasonable grounds believes that a charge should be laid has the sole authority to lay a charge with respect to that matter.
+94 No action lies or shall be instituted against the Minister, Her Majesty in right of the Province, an employee of the Department of Justice, the Complaints Commissioner, the Review Board, a member of the Review Board or the Serious Incident Response Team for any act done in good faith in the execution or intended execution of duty or for any alleged neglect or default in the execution in good faith of that duty.
+2004, c.
+31, s.
+94; 2010, c.
+68, s.
+5.

+Authority to lay charge

+95 (1) For greater certainty, a police officer who investigates a matter and who on reasonable grounds believes that a charge should be laid has the sole authority to lay a charge with respect to that matter.